-All IMS students are required to submit the proposed membership of their PAC to the IMS using the PAC Approval Form by December 1 for September entry students, and April 1 for January entry students.
-The student and supervisor jointly choose the supervisory committee, which MUST be approved by IMS BEFORE the first committee meeting is arranged.
-This form must also be submitted if PAC membership changes during the student’s program.
-Students and committee members will be notified by email of approval.
+All IMS students are required to submit the proposed membership of their PAC to the IMS using the PAC Approval Form by December 1st for September entry students, and April 1st for January entry students.

-The PAC members’ function is to provide expertise in the areas relevant to the thesis topic and should complement the supervisor’s own research interests.
-The committee members assess, encourage, and motivate the student, as well as provide guidance and mentoring.
-If this is the supervisor’s first graduate student supervision, an experienced IMS graduate faculty member must be included on the PAC.
+PAC members should provide expertise in the areas relevant to your thesis topic and should complement your supervisor’s own research interests.
+Committee members assess, encourage, and motivate, as well as provide guidance and mentoring.
+If this is your supervisor’s first graduate student supervision, an experienced IMS graduate faculty member must be included on the PAC.

 Of these two committee members:

-- At least one of these must be a Faculty member who has an arm’s length relationship with the supervisor and the student (i.e. not a collaborator, spouse, etc.)
+- At least one of these must be a Faculty member who has an arm’s length relationship with you and your supervisor (i.e. not a collaborator, spouse, etc.)

-- At least one of these must have expertise different from that of the Supervisor.
+- At least one of these must have expertise different from that of your Supervisor.